Tsuruta, Japan: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Check that you choose the right kind.
-A lot of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Be sure to choose the necessary type.
+The vast majority of adapters available online are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 • Power bank for devices